Cravings can be a diet’s worst enemy.

-Healthy Option: The best option is to drink coffee with no milk or sugar.
+Rather Eat: The best option is to drink coffee with no milk or sugar.
 If this is a bit too much for you, opt for non-fat milk or soy milk and still steer clear of the sugar.

 If the snack machine always calls to you in the mid-afternoon, you may be experiencing a between-meals drop in blood sugar.
-Unfortunately, a pack of chocolate chip cookies is just a short-term fix, and a high-calorie one at that.
+Unfortunately, a pack of chocolate chip cookies is just a short-term fix – and a high-calorie one at that.

-Healthy Option: Eat snacks that combine a protein with a whole grain, such as reduced-fat cheese on whole-wheat crackers.
+Rather Eat: Eat snacks that combine a protein with a whole grain, such as reduced-fat cheese on whole-wheat crackers.
 Healthy snacks can actually ward off food cravings and help you stick to your diet.

 Cravings usually set in between meals as you are starting to become hungry again.
 Eating small, healthy snacks in between meals can help lessen the cravings.
 Make sure that your snack is no more than about 200 calories.

 Good options are fresh fruit, a hard-boiled egg, or fresh veggies like sugar snap peas.